aesara-devs/aesara/doc/library/tensor/basic.rst

 .. function:: eye(n, m=None, k=0, dtype=aesara.config.floatX)

-    :param n: number of rows in output (value or aesara scalar)
+    :param n: number of rows in output (value or Aesara scalar)
-    :param m: number of columns in output (value or aesara scalar)
+    :param m: number of columns in output (value or Aesara scalar)
-    :param k: Index of the diagonal: 0 refers to the main diagonal, a positive value refers to an upper diagonal, and a negative value to a lower diagonal.
+    :param k: Index of the diagonal: ``0`` refers to the main diagonal, a positive value refers to an upper diagonal, and a negative value to a lower diagonal.
 It can be an Aesara scalar.